fduarte42/aurum/examples/README.md

 This directory contains comprehensive examples demonstrating how to use Aurum's features.

+## Configuration

+- **`aurum.config.php`** - Example configuration file for CLI tools.
+Copy this to your project root to configure database connections, migration settings, and entity paths for the CLI commands.

 ## Basic Usage

 - **`basic-usage.php`** - Complete example showing entity definition, relationships, and basic ORM operations